Opening 1st October 2026. Advanced appointments now being taken.

 • depth‑oriented rather than solution‑focused

 The work moves at a pace that allows for genuine understanding, emotional clarity, and the gradual development of a more coherent and grounded sense of self.
+You can learn more about the wider approach in The Wolf Path Way.

 When This Practice Is Not the Right Fit